cakephp/docs/en/core-libraries/events.rst

 -----------------------

 In some cases you might want to control the order that listeners are invoked.
 For instance, if we go back to our user statistics example.
-It would ideal if this listener was called at the end of the stack.
+It would be ideal if this listener was called at the end of the stack.
 By calling it at the end of the listener stack, we can ensure that the event was not canceled, and that no other listeners raised exceptions.
 We can also get the final state of the